Spekingur/reference-tictactoe/self-assessment.md

 - Commit Stage

+I have this.
+Commit stage builds app, unit tests it, creates a docker image and uploads it to dockerhub.

 - Acceptance Stage

 - Capacity Stage

 - Other

+Deployment stage.
+Deploys ready file by pulling it from dockerhub and setting it up on an always-running AWS server.

 Did you use any of the following features in Jenkins?

 - Schedule or commit hooks

+I used commit hooks.

 - Pipeline